OpenWeb Publisher Standards

 We will continue to integrate academic, public, and private third-party resources and expertise into an evolving set of policy guidelines.

-We are leveraging public online indexes, including Columbia Journalism Review’s Index of Fake-News, Clickbait, and Hate Sites, and have begun consulting organizations like the Global Disinformation Index to continue to strengthen and enforce the policy.
+We are leveraging third-party expertise, like that of the Global Disinformation Index, to continue to strengthen and enforce the policy.

 Our intention in this continued effort to enforce standards for publishers across the OpenWeb network is to prevent relationships or end existing relationships with any publishers that host content involving any of the below: